William E. Simon Olympic Endowment for the Support of Athletes

 Application information is distributed and processed by the USOC’s Sport Performance and Paralympic Divisions.
-General responsibility for management of the endowment, including all award decisions, resides with a Board of Trustees.
+Endowed funds are invested by the U.S. Olympic Endowment.
+General responsibility for management of the endowment, including final award decisions, resides with a Board of Trustees.
 Awards are made once a year.

 What can the grant be used for?